-Students in Year 12 and 13 taking subjects with an examination element will have up to three periods in the year where they will be required to revise in preparation for exams.
-This is because as well as an external January examination period for vocational subjects and the external Summer exam period for both academic and vocational subjects, we also hold our own internal assessment periods in the autumn and spring and exam finals take place in the summer.
+SWhatever subjects they choose, students in Year 12 and 13 will taking subjects with an examination element and will have up to three periods in the year where they will be required to revise in preparation for exams.
+This is because as well as an external January examination period for vocational subjects and the external Summer exam period for both academic and vocational subjects, we also hold our own internal assessment periods in the autumn and spring.
 All of our vocational courses now have an examination module that must be passed in order to pass the overall qualification.
-As such it is important that students are able to revise effectively.
+As such it is vitally important that students are able to revise effectively.

 There is no one set way of revising that works for everyone as we all learn in different ways.
 There are however, some things that everyone can do that will ensure the best possible chance of being prepared for exams.
 These are:

 Start revision early.
 Cramming a night or two nights before an exam is never effective as it does not allow deep learning.
 Little and often for weeks before is the best policy.
 This also avoids fatigue and panic – effective revision’s worst enemy!

 Ensure that revision is organised.
 Plan a revision timetable to help balance preparation for a number of different subjects and ensure equal and adequate time for each.
 This should be done at the start of any revision period

 Revise in 15 minute chunks.
 After 15 minutes our brains start to get tired and don’t take in as much information.
 The most effective revision pattern is to revise for 15 minutes and then take a 5 minute break before revising for a further 15 minutes.
 This not only keeps the brain fresh but has the added advantage of making revision time pass more quickly and be less of a chore.